Click on any class for more information.

 In this course students will discover the Deep Tissue techniques of Muscle Sculpting and Structural Organization as pioneered by Ida Rolf.
 Students learn how to manipulate “fascia” (the collagen web-like network that permeates the entire body) to create more balance (as it relates to gravity) and ease of movement in the body.
 This work requires client participation, and special emphasis is given to the mind-body connection.
 Students are taught effective communication skills to facilitate the emotional awareness associated with this kind of deep bodywork.
 Benefits of Deep Tissue include dramatic improvement in their client’s posture, flexibility , range of motion, and energy level, while at the same time providing relief from tension, aches, pains and stiffness.

-Energy-work for Body-workers is a hands-on body/mind therapy that addresses healing on the physical, mental, emotional, and spiritual levels.
+Energetic Bodywork, previously known as Energywork for Bodyworkers, is a hands-on body/mind therapy that addresses healing on the physical, mental, emotional, and spiritual levels.
 In this course the student will learn how blockages at any of these levels can affect the human energy field.
 Discussions will include how the ‘health’ of this field relates to the potential for disease within the body.
 Students will learn energetic grounding techniques, and discover their unique way of receiving information energetically.
 Through a deeper understanding of the emotional and spiritual aspects of healing, the student greatly enhances their perception skills often differentiating themselves from less sensitive body-workers.
 The skills learned in Energetic Bodywork enable the student to create better health and balance for their clients as well as themselves.

 A growing population group, the elderly person’s benefits from massage can be the most profound.
 Bodywork performed on the elderly, however, has as many special considerations as it does rewards.
 In this course, students learn about age-related changes and their impact on the individual.
 These include the fragile condition of their skin, bones, joints as well as common clinical conditions.
 Students examine the causes and contraindications associated with Heart Disease, Arthritis, Diabetes, digestive disorders, Stroke, and the effects of immobility.
 They’ll learn a variety of bodywork styles and techniques to address aging concerns while also promoting a sense of relaxation and well-being.
 Each week students visit a local nursing home and practice giving a massage to residents.
 As students experience working with the elderly, many find it especially rewarding.